UK – KRAKOW – LAGIEWNIKI

 Morning city tour: the Old City, the Castle Square, St. John’s Cathedral, the Barbakan Tower.
 In the afternoon, walk in Lazienki Park and time available.
 Dinner in a traditional restaurant.

-WARSAW – ROME
+WARSAW – UK

 In the morning, visit in the Church of St. Stanislaus, home to the tomb of Father Jerzy Popieluszko, and the museum dedicated to him.
 Transfer to the airport for departure home.